 Our Services are located in the United States.
 If you choose to use the Services from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you are transferring your information outside of those regions to the United States for storage and processing.
 By providing your information, you consent to any transfer and processing in accordance with this Policy.

-Guardant Health will treat all personal information received from the EU/EEA, UK and Switzerland in accordance with the Privacy Shield Principles and DPA 2018 and GDPR requirements.
+Guardant Health will treat all personal information received from the EU/EEA and UK in accordance with GDPR and UK DPA 2018 requirements and personal data received from Switzerland in accordance with the Swiss FDPA.
 (See Notice of Privacy Practices Under GDPR for EU, UK and Swiss Residents for full details.
 This notice is located on Guardant Health’s website.)

-For EU, UK and Swiss Individuals: Privacy Shield Notice for Personal Data Transfers to the United States
+For EU, UK and Swiss Individuals: Notice for Personal Data Transfers to the United States

 Guardant Health has certified that it adheres to the Privacy Shield Principles of: